Mili-Akther/Mili-Akther/README.md

+I’m <strong>Mili Akhter</strong> — Diploma in Engineering graduate, Computer Science & Technology — now pursuing my BSc in CSE at East Delta University, Chittagong.

-I’m <strong>Mili Akhter</strong> — currently focused on web development and deepening my understanding of user interface design.
-As a Front-End Developer and Junior Full-Stack Developer, I enjoy building responsive and interactive websites.
-Feel free to reach out if you have questions or need support related to my skills.
+I'm a Front-End Developer and Junior Full-Stack Developer focused on web development and UI design.
+I enjoy building responsive, interactive websites — feel free to reach out if you have questions or want to collaborate.

 <div align="center">